aeternity/aeternity/docs/design/PT-166642114-miner-activated-consensus.md

-Callers requiring the signalling outcome for a certain block shall enquiry the chain storage and, if no outcome yet, ensure that there is a worker alive for that then yield (e.g. for sync worker process, for locally mined key blocks) or terminate (e.g. for block from user API or gossip).
+Callers requiring the signalling outcome for a certain block shall enquiry the chain storage and, if no outcome yet, ensure that there is a worker alive for that then:
+- For sync worker process,
+  yield (`take_a_break`).
+- For user API worker process, terminate returning 503 with reason "Computing miner signalling outcome".
+- For peer connection (gossip), ignore logging info message.
+- For locally mined block (hence context of `aec_conductor` process), ignore logging error message (as it should not have happened).
+- For mined block submitted by Stratum server (hence context of `aec_conductor` process), ignore logging error message (as it should not have happened).

 ##### Blocks not necessarily connected to genesis